SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-cms-solutions-for-websites/rule.md

 **Website optimisation** - See the Kontent's useful [docs](https://docs.kontent.ai/tutorials/develop-apps/optimize-your-app/seo-friendly-content) on this topic.

+## Hybrid CMS

+Some CMSs (e.g. [Optimizely](https://www.optimizely.com/) offer a hybrid approach including both headless integration and a fully featured UI.
+As such, you can get the best of both worlds by going down this route.
+However, pursuing this option comes at a premium with prices matching or exceeding traditional CMSs.
+Optimizely starts at approximately $50,000

 | **Name**                              | [Kontent](https://kontent.ai/) (Recommended) - [Video](https://www.youtube.com/watch?v=wZLw3UKNQk8) (3 mins)                                               | [Contentful](https://www.contentful.com/) - [Video](https://www.youtube.com/watch?v=TNE9OAXP4R0) (1 min) |
 | ------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------- |